 Lead-Based Paint Disclosure

 The Lead-Based Paint Disclosure is used to warn buyers that lead-based paint may still be present in the home.
-Depending on which template you use for your Residential Contract of Purchase, this disclosure may be covered by your contract.
+Depending on which template you use for your Residential Contract of Purchase, your contract may cover this disclosure.
 Or you might need to have a separate disclosure form.

 Septic System Repair Disclosure